 Ischemia and Hypoxia

 The most common causes of ischemia are acute arterial thrombus formation, chronic narrowing (stenosis) of a supply artery that is often caused by atherosclerotic disease, and arterial vasospasm.
-As blood flow is reduced to an organ, oxygen extraction increases.
+When blood flow is reduced to an organ, oxygen extraction increases.
 When the tissue is unable to extract adequate oxygen, the partial pressure of oxygen within the tissue falls (hypoxia) leading to a reduction in mitochondrial respiration and oxidative metabolism.
 If the hypoxic state is prolonged, cellular death may occur.